numisveinsson/numisveinsson.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://shaddenlab.berkeley.edu/index.html'>Graduate Student Researcher</a> at University of California, Berkeley
+subtitle: <a href='https://shaddenlab.berkeley.edu/index.html'>Graduate Student Researcher</a> at University of California, Berkeley under supervision of <a href='https://me.berkeley.edu/people/shawn-shadden/'>Prof. Shawn Shadden</a>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_pic_headshot_final.jpeg
   image_circular: false # crops the image to make it circular
   more_info: >